GarmanGroup/RABDAM/README.md

 `python rabdam.py -i path/to/input_file.txt`

-Alternatively, if you wish to perform a run of RABDAM using entirely default parameter values, it is possible to run RABDAM without an input file; in this case the `-f` flag is used to provide RABDAM with either a 4 character PDB accession code (XXXX), or an absolute file path (path/to/pdb_file.pdb), of the MX structure to be analysed:
+Alternatively, if you wish to perform a run of RABDAM using entirely default parameter values, it is possible to run RABDAM without an input file; in this case the `-f` flag is used to provide RABDAM with either a 4 character PDB accession code (XXXX), or an absolute file path (path/to/pdb_file.pdb or path/to/mmcif_file.cif), of the MX structure to be analysed:

-`python rabdam.py -f XXXX` / `python rabdam.py -f path/to/pdb_file.pdb`
+`python rabdam.py -f XXXX` / `python rabdam.py -f path/to/pdb_file.pdb` / `python rabdam.py -f path/to/mmcif_file.cif`

-It is possible to specify more than one PDB file for analysis following the `-f` flag, *e.g.*:
+It is possible to specify more than one PDB and / or mmCif files for analysis following the `-f` flag, *e.g.*:

-`python rabdam.py –f path/to/pdb_file_1.pdb path/to/pdb_file_2.pdb`
++`python rabdam.py –f path/to/pdb_file_1.pdb path/to/mmcif_file_2.cif path/to/pdb_file_3.pdb`

-Importantly, if you wish to write an output cif file (see the description `-o` flag description provided below), you will need to specify an input cif file also.
-If the input PDB file is specified using a PDB accession code, RABDAM will use the same accession code to obtain the input cif file from the RCSB PDB website.
-If however the input PDB file is specified via a file path, the user will need to specify an input cif file path **if** they wish to obtain an output cif file.
-RABDAM will assume that input PDB and cif files are listed in the same order.
-For example:

-`python rabdam.py -f path/to/pdb_file_1.pdb path/to/cif_file_1.cif XXXX path/to/pdb_file_2.pdb path/to/cif_file_2.cif`

-would generate output cif files for pdb_file_1, XXXX and pdb_file_2.

-Also note that when using the `-f` flag, the supplied file path(s) must not contain any spaces.
+Importantly, note that when using the `-f` flag, the supplied file path(s) must not contain any spaces.
 (This restriction does not apply when specifying file path(s) within an input txt file however.)

 <br></br>
 The `-r` and `-o` flags control the output from the program.
 Both of these flags are optional.

 The `-r` flag can be used to instruct RABDAM to run to completion (default), or to stop / start part way through its full run.
 RABDAM is structured such that it writes the *B*<sub>Damage</sub> values calculated for an input MX structure to a dataframe; this dataframe is then used to write the program output files.
 Through use of the `-r` flag it is possible to instruct RABDAM to stop (`-r df` / `-r dataframe`) or start (`-r analysis`) its run following dataframe construction.
 This option will save time if for example you wish to change the formatting of the program output files (which can be controlled using parameters specified in the input txt file - see the “*Constructing an input file*” section below) without changing the *B*<sub>Damage</sub> distribution itself.

 The `-o` flag can be used to control the selection of output files that the program writes.
-By default RABDAM writes 6 output files:
+By default RABDAM writes 5 output files, specified by the following 5 keywords:

 - `kde` : a kernel density estimate of the distribution of *B*<sub>Damage</sub> values calculated for the input MX structure
-- `pdb` : a PDB file in which the *B*<sub>factor</sub> column of the ATOM / HETATM records is replaced by ln(*B*<sub>Damage</sub>) values (thus allowing the structure to be uniformly coloured by *B*<sub>Damage</sub> using molecular graphics software such as PyMol, CCP4mg, *etc*)
-- `cif` : a cif file in which a column of *B*<sub>Damage</sub> values is appended to the applicable ATOM (/ HETATM) records between the *B*<sub>factor</sub> and charge columns
+- `bdam` : a PDB file in which the *B*-factor column of the ATOM (/ HETATM) records is replaced by ln(*B*<sub>Damage</sub>) values (thus allowing the structure to be uniformly coloured by *B*<sub>Damage</sub> using molecular graphics software such as PyMol, CCP4mg, *etc*), plus a cif file in which a column of *B*<sub>Damage</sub> values is appended to the ATOM (/ HETATM) records (located between the *B*-factor and element columns)
-- `csv` : a csv file listing the properties (both those in the input PDB file and those calculated by RABDAM) of all atoms in the input MX structure included in the *B*<sub>Damage</sub> analysis
+- `csv` : a csv file listing the properties (both those in the input PDB / mmCif file and those calculated by RABDAM) of all atoms in the input MX structure included in the *B*<sub>Damage</sub> analysis
 - `bnet` : a kernel density estimate of the *B*<sub>Damage</sub> values of the terminal oxygen atoms of Glu and Asp residues, plus the value of the (protein-specific) *B*<sub>net</sub> value calculated from this distribution (see the “*Background*” section)
-- `summary` : an html file summarising the results presented in the above 4 output files
+- `summary` : an html file summarising the results presented in the above 5 output files

 It is possible to control which of these output files RABDAM writes using the `-o` flag plus the keyword names of the output files (which are highlighted in the list above), listed in any order.
 For example, to obtain the csv and *B*<sub>net</sub> output files, execute: